giselaortt/giselaortt.github.io/pages/books.md

 - <b>21 Lessons for the 21st Century</b>, <i>Yuval Noah Harari</i>

 - <b>Mindset</b>, <i>Carol Dwerk</i>
 > If you can pick up a single book from this list to improve your life, pick up this one.
+Pay attention to the author as many other books with this title exists.

 - <b>Getting to Zero,</b> <i> Jayson Gaddis  </i>
-> I know this coaching thing can be overpromissing and hyped sometimes, but this book actually brings great insights.
-I realize a few things are actually pretty described in a more commercial way.
+> I know this coaching thing can be overpromissing and hyped sometimes, I have myself some ceticism on this topic, but this book actually brings great insights, it is inspiring and opens an important dialogue.

 - <b>Non-violent comunication</b>, <i>Marshall Rosenberg</i>